All Episodes

 Then she pays for a dirty dossier, hands it to the media.

-And they they run with this lie for three long years and none of them have ever been held accountable.
+And they run with this lie for three long years, and none of them have ever been held accountable.

-Then fla fast uh forward to twenty twenty, here's Hunter's laptop that is real, and within seconds they label it Russian misinformation in one voice in unison, and they they're able to pass that narrative off as gospel truth.
+Then fast forward to 2020, here's Hunter's laptop that is real, and within seconds, they label it Russian misinformation in one voice in unison, and they're able to pass that narrative off as gospel truth.

-I mean, those are two massive, you know, issues that come up before presidential elections that I believe have an impact on those elections.
+I mean, those are two massive issues that come up before presidential elections that I believe have an impact on those elections.

 Democrats have come to expect the press to tell them what they want to believe.